 Good candidates for liposuction also have firm, elastic skin that will contract over the body's newly sculpted curves and contours after surgery.
 Dr. Landon meets with every Tampa liposuction candidate one-on-one to determine whether liposuction is best for their needs, and to recommend an alternative if it is more suitable.

-Keep in mind that the success of the procedure depends largely on the skill and experience of the surgeon.
-Dr. Landon is a premier plastic surgeon in Tampa with extensive training and many years of experience; he also has an eye for balance and proportion, which helps him deliver beautiful and natural-looking results.
+Keep in mind that the success of your procedure depends largely on the skill and experience of your surgeon.
+Tampa Plastic Surgeon Dr. Landon is a premier surgeon in Tampa with extensive training and many years of experience.
+He also has an eye for balance and proportion, which helps him deliver beautiful and natural-looking results.

 All patients are seen within 48 hours of their surgery.
 The skin is thoroughly evaluated, and additional instructions are provided at that time.
-Continued improvement takes place for up to 6 months and ongoing improvement is the norm.
-Revision rates for contour irregularities are approximately 5% to 10%.
-Typical return to work is in 3 to 5 days, and return to exercise is approximately 2 weeks, again, depending upon the areas involved and the volume of fat removed.
+Continued improvement occurs for up to 6 months and ongoing improvement is the norm.